takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.51.03 <br>
+    ・ Fixed an issue that prevented the creative thumbnail replacement from working properly. <br>
+    ・ Fixed an issue where images were downloaded in duplicate even after replacing the creative thumbnail. <br>

   ○ 4.51.02 <br>
     ・ Incorrect formula for automatic adjustment of creative thumbnail replacement has been corrected. <br>